-Quite remarkably, the FTSE 100 Index closed higher than its pre-Brexit level yesterday.
+Quite remarkably, the index of large UK companies closed higher than its pre-Brexit level yesterday.
 But is this the start of a new period of stock market growth or are we merely witnessing a dead cat bounce?
 Of course, only time will tell but we are starting to form some opinions about what is actually happening.

 The good news is that the lower exchange rate is providing an immediate and significant boost to those UK companies with overseas earnings.
 Also, the prospect of rising US interest rates is diminishing.
 Indications are that there is currently only a 20% chance that the Federal Reserve will raise rates before the end of the year.

 The bad news is that a subsequent widening in the UK’s current account deficit will almost certainly damage Britain’s economic output.
 The net result is highly likely to be a recession, although we are hopeful that this will be shallow and short-lived.

 Of course, there are a great many questions without answers at this stage.
 But the key question is whether or not we are likely to see problems further afield.
 Will the referendum outcome be the catalyst for a much broader, global slowdown?
 We suspect not but over the next few weeks, things should become clearer.

 As I noted in last week’s initial referendum response, we must take solace from the desire of the world’s central banks to take whatever action necessary to support the financial markets.
 Shortly after I wrote that, Mark Carney delivered a calm and impressive statement;

 ‘I am satisfied that the Bank of England has undertaken extensive contingency planning… is working closely with… overseas central banks… and will …take all necessary steps to meet its responsibilities for monetary and financial stability’.

 As I write this, Governor Carney has announced that interest rates could now be cut as soon as next month.
 This is a clear and decisive illustration of the Bank of England’s resolve to support the economy.